fardad-d1ce/Google-Advanced-Data-Analytics-Project/README.md

 ## 🧰 Skills Gained

 ✔️ Data wrangling and preprocessing
-✔️ Exploratory Data Analysis (EDA)
-✔️ Statistical testing and evaluation
-✔️ Building and tuning ML models with `scikit-learn`
+✔️ Exploratory Data Analysis (EDA) using `pandas`,`matplotlib`, `seaborn` ✔️ Statistical testing and evaluation using `scipy.stats` ✔️ Building and tuning ML models with `scikit-learn`
-✔️ Communicating insights with visualizations
+✔️ Communicating insights and visualizations

 ---